BioMorphic-Intelligence-Lab/edubot/README.md

 ## Issues

-If any issues with this software occur, please don't hesitate to use the [Issues](https://github.com/BioMorphic-Intelligence-Lab/edubot/issues) pane within this repository.
+If any bugs or issues with this software occur, please don't hesitate to use the [Issues](https://github.com/BioMorphic-Intelligence-Lab/edubot/issues) pane within this repository.
+Please write a short description of the issue and some steps to reproduce it.

 Good Luck!